February 9, 2019

 - I am writing the files with vim.

-- For the examples - I have created two user accounts.
+- For the examples - Using the MAC as a mini example of a local area network (LAN) system, I have created two user accounts.

 - - BowWow

 - I have used both ftp and sftp to access several servers with different distributions.